salomekbg/tictactoe/README.md

-#tic-tac-toe
+<h1>tic-tac-toe</h1>

-This web app uses HTML, CSS and JavaScript for a simple two-player version of tic-tac-toe.
+This web app uses HTML, CSS, jQuery, and JavaScript for a simple two-player version of tic-tac-toe.

 1. Go to the site: https://salomekbg.github.io/tictactoe/.
 2. Player 1 (X) will always go first.
 Click on any one of the black squares to place your "X" token.